abduljabbar021/Nginx-with-HTTP3-QUIC-BoringSSL-Brotli/README.md

     nginx -V    //<--It will show config along with Modules installed.

-If some error is caused, it is always helpful to compile Nginx with BoringSSL only and test it.
+If some error is caused, check where your nginx configuration points for ngx_brotli while it gives error.
+It is always helpful to compile Nginx with BoringSSL only and test it.
 Then compile with Brotli, test it separately.

 Some Basic Server Configuration